Utilities for managing file names.

 if it is 2 or greater, date-time stamping will be done (default).

-to suppress date or
+Set date or time to NA to suppress date or

-time stamping for a particular filename
+time stamping for a particular filename.

 Stamps are shown in ISO 8601 date format (